Refbox

 Each Box appears as a sidebar that can slide in from the left or right side of your screen.
 Inside, you'll see thumbnail previews of all your Assets.

-2. Assets: Your Content
+2. Assets: Pieces of Content

 See the full list of supported file formats and learn all the ways to add Assets.

-3. Frames: Your Workspace
+3. Frames: Floating References

 Frames are floating windows that display your Assets on the workspace.
 Think of them as movable, resizable canvases.